 If we are really Dzogchen practitioners & members of a Vajra-family we are already bound to certain standards of behaviour towards one another by our samaya.
 If we find ourselves in an uncomfortable situation & we recognise that we are not in the state of instant presence then we should at least make every attempt to remain compassionate, considerate & respectful to others.

-• verbal comments that reinforce social structures of domination or which deprive others of their validity or humanity based gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion;
+- verbal comments that reinforce social structures of domination, or which deprive others of their dignity or humanity, on the basis of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion;

 Participants asked to stop any harassing behaviour are expected to comply immediately.
 If a participant engages in abusive behaviour, event organizers retain the right to take actions to keep the event a welcoming environment for all participants.
 This includes warning the offender and/ or expulsion from the event or meeting.

 We expect participants to follow these rules at all community events and interactions, in person or online.